A linear program for testing nonclassicality and an open-source implementation: Abstract

 \section{Abstract}

-The gold standard for demonstrating that an experiment resists any classical explanation is to show that its statistics violate generalized noncontextuality.
-We here provide an open-source linear program for testing whether or not any given prepare-measure experiment is classically-explainable in this sense.
+A well motivated method for demonstrating that an experiment resists any classical explanation is to show that its statistics violate generalized noncontextuality.
+We here formulate this problem as a linear program and provide an open-source implementation of it which tests whether or not any given prepare-measure experiment is classically-explainable in this sense.
 The input to the program is simply an arbitrary set of quantum states and an arbitrary set of quantum effects; the program then determines if the Born rule statistics generated by all pairs of these can be explained by a classical (noncontextual) model.
 If a classical model exists, it provides an explicit model.
 If it does not, then it computes the minimal amount of noise that must be added such that a model does exist, and then provides this model.
 We generalize all these results to arbitrary generalized probabilistic theories (and accessible fragments thereof) as well; indeed, our linear program is a test of simplex-embeddability as introduced in Ref.~\cite{schmid2021characterization} and generalized in Ref.~\cite{selby2021accessible}.